-Ruralwave has a 15-year history of operation.
+Prior to being acquired by Rogers, Ruralwave was a family-operated business for 15 years.
 Our predecessor business – Royal Oak Studio – began life as a computer hardware, software and service provider in Brock Township in 1995.

 In response to the growing demand for affordable internet connectivity, Ruralwave was formed in 2005 and began providing high-speed wireless Internet access to rural households, farms, and businesses.
 In 2016, we began providing Cable TV, Phone & Internet service under the brand name Kawartha Cable.
 In the fall of 2017, Ruralwave began providing Fibre Internet, TV & Phone services.
 In 2019, Ruralwave introduced Airstream TV for its WIFI and Fibre customers.

 Ruralwave has conducted several community and stakeholder consultations and has aligned its Fibre Internet expansion plans with the Broadband Strategy for Durham Region.
 To learn more, visit: https://www.durham.ca/en/doing-business/resources/Documents/PlanningandDevelopment/Durham-Region-Broadband-Strategy_accessible_compressed.pdf

 Proud Member of CNOC www.cnoc.ca The objectives of the CNOC are:

 - To represent the interests of those bodies corporate in Canada that own or operate wireline networks, in whole or in part, and are involved in the competitive provision of communications services to the public over those networks;

 - To promote innovation and productivity in Canada, as well as Canada’s international competitiveness through the removal of barriers to increased competition in the provision of communications services;

 - To influence the development of laws and regulations, regulatory and judicial determinations, as well as public policy affecting communications in Canada;

 - To be the recognized and visible authority on the Canadian provision of competitive communications services;